 I just found out I am pregnant.
 Should I stop taking famotidine?

 Talk with your healthcare providers before making any changes to how you take your medication(s).
 It is important to consider the potential benefits of treating your condition during pregnancy.

 I take famotidine.
 Can it make it harder for me to get pregnant?

 It is not known if taking famotidine could make it harder to become pregnant.

 Does taking famotidine during my pregnancy increase the chance of miscarriage?

 Miscarriage can occur in any pregnancy.
-It is not known if famotidine could make it harder to get pregnant.
+It is not known if famotidine could increase the chance for miscarriage.

 Does taking famotidine increase the chance of having a baby with a birth defect?

 Every pregnancy starts out with a 3-5% chance of having a birth defect.
 This is called the background risk.
 Available studies do not show an increased chance of birth defects or other pregnancy problems when famotidine is taken during pregnancy.

 Could taking famotidine cause other pregnancy complications?